g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 </div>
 <br>

 The trouble is that between AHWT and TLotWTC he became a Musician.
-(He might have been also be attempting to gracefully sidestep the chord damage and ageing but he is still perfectly capable of (1).
+(He might have been also be attempting to gracefully sidestep the vocal-chord damage and ageing but he is still perfectly capable of (1).
 He just chooses not to.)
 That doesn't explain the turn against guitars and towards jam-band.

 <!-- (3) bores me.
 (Best examples: Tyler Lambert's Grave, ) -->